CH(LOCAL) - PURCHASING AND ACQUISITION

 Competitive Sealed Proposals

-If competitive sealed proposals are chosen as the purchasing method, the Superintendent or designee shall prepare the request for proposals and/or specifications for items to be purchased.
+If competitive sealed proposals are chosen as the purchasing method, the Superintendent shall prepare the request for proposals and/or specifications for items to be purchased.
 All proposals shall be in accordance with administrative regulations, and the submission of any electronic proposals shall also be in accordance with Board-adopted rules.
 Proposals received after the specified time shall not be considered.
 Proposals shall be opened at the time specified, and all proposers shall be invited to attend the proposal opening.
 Proposals may be withdrawn prior to the scheduled time of opening.
 Changes in the content of a proposal, and in prices, may be negotiated after proposals are opened.

 The District may reject any and all proposals in accordance with state or federal law, as applicable.